-The ice age hunters had to learn to respect their pray and to commune with it aware that their lives were linked.
-The North American Indians knew deference for the buffaloes.
+The ice age hunters had to learn to respect their pray and to commune with it, aware that their lives were linked.
+The North American Indians knew deference to the buffaloes.
 In fact all first-hand hunters living on their neighbour creatures understand the need to spare, respect and protect the pray, not to spit into the fountain from which they drink.
-Maybe this was not naive folklore and illiterate superstition but authentic spirituality; maybe they respected the victim to be able to respect themselves.
-They felt what pain and fear and horror is. meat was not coming in neat plastic bags.
+Maybe this was not naive folklore and colourful illiterate superstition but authentic spirituality celebrating life as it is; maybe they respected the victim to be able to respect themselves.
+They felt what pain and fear and horror is.
+Meat was not coming in neat plastic bags.

-Perhaps, those of us who pause before eating to thank God for the bread, could add a word of thanks to the sentient animal who was sacrificed and gave them its life.
-Would you believers deny that taking Life is a sacred thing, worth a modest service?
-Imagine yourself finding the words to thank to the chicken or the cuddly veal who was this piece of meat you are about to eat:
+Perhaps, those of us who pause before eating to thank God for the bread, could add a word of thanks to the sentient animal who was sacrificed and gave them his life.
+Would you believers deny that taking Life is a sacred act, worth a modest service?
+Imagine yourself finding the words to thank to the chicken or the cuddly veal who was this piece of meat you are about to eat upon this white tablecloth:

 "Thank you little creature for dying in order for me to live and feel sate!"